-Families with young children, infants thru preschool, are encouraged to register their children for the 1000 Books Before Kindergarten Reading Challenge!
+Families with young children, infants through preschool, are encouraged to register their children for the 1000 Books Before Kindergarten Reading Challenge!
 Every child participating in the program will receive a free picture book as a registration prize.
-The Frisch Family Fund and the WCDPL Foundation are generous sponsors of this early literacy challenge.
+The Frisch Family Fund is a generous sponsor of this early literacy challenge.
 Registration can be done throughout the year, in person at the library as well as online.
 The challenge is to reach 1000 Books Before Kindergarten.

 Studies have shown that reading with your child provides many opportunities to bond and develop strong attachments.
 Reading together is fun and will create life-long memories.
 Experts agree that children who learn the necessary skills early do better in school and later in life.
 Participating in 1000 Books Before Kindergarten program can help put your child on the right track.

-Board Books for Babies at Wood County Hospital
+Books for Babies at the Wood County Hospital

 Additional Early Literacy Resources:

 - Ohio Department of Education - Kindergarten Readiness Checklist

 - Babies Need Words Every Day

 - Reading Rockets - Resources to launch young readers

 - Zero to Three - National Center for Infants, Toddlers, and Families